RJK00/BTCUSD-analysis/README.md

-# Other risks or opportunities to be explored:
+# Other risks or opportunities to be explored

 * Arbitrage
 	* Low risk low reward